 Why Do Your Succulents Lose Color?

-Succulents are quite popular in the garden field, one of the typical reasons is their unusual and vibrant color.
-These blue color succulents with a rosette shape look stunning in your living rooms and balconies.
+Succulents have become quite popular in gardening, and one of the main reasons is their unusual and vibrant colors.
+For example, blue succulents with a rosette shape create a stunning display in living rooms and on balconies.

 What factors affect succulents' color?